sphaero/appie/README.md

-# appie
+# Appie

 Appie is a simple static generator for websites.
 Just point it to a directory and it will provide you with a json file with all of its contents and a static directory with all static files.

-Appie parses files with no extensions but starting with a '_'(underscore) or with extensions which are added to appie as modules.
+Appie parses files thourgh extensions.
+Extensions are very easy to write.
+If a file or directory is not matched to an extension it will be copied to the target build directory.

-## Modules ##
+## Extensions

-By default the following file extensions are parsed:
+The following extensions are available:

-- .textile > html text entry in the resulting json file
+- *.textile: html text entry in the resulting json file
-- .png > converted to a thumbnail jpg (filename_thumb.jpg) and a jpg with a fixed dimension (filename.jpg)
+- *.png: converted to a thumbnail jpg (filename_thumb.jpg) and a jpg with a fixed dimension (filename.jpg)

-Currently there are the following modules
+Extensions being worked on:

-- R&D: A module which creates a html document in a acacdemic style paper.
-R&D entries are based on a directory name starting with '_rd_'
+- _rd_*: directories starting with _rd_ will be parsed into an academic style paper

-## Example ##
+## Example

 For example we have the following directory contents:
 ```
 ./files